Best Way to Cook Live Lobster and Lobster Tail at Home

 3. Carefully drop your Lobsters into the pot.
 Cover it up tight.

-4. Once the water gets back to a serious boil, dial down the heat to a gentler, rolling boil.
+4. Once the water returns to a serious boil, dial down the heat to a gentler, rolling boil.
 Now, start your timer.

 5. Let those lobsters steam away for 8 minutes for the first pound.
 If you’ve got more pounds, add 4 minutes for each extra pound.
 (Check out the Steaming Times Below for details.)

-6. Keep an eye out for the magic moment – when your lobsters turn that bright, beautiful red, they’re ready.
+6. Watch for the magic moment – when your lobsters turn that bright, beautiful red, they’re ready.

 7. Grab those steamed lobsters with tongs or gloves, and either cool them off in water or let them chill for 3-5 minutes.